fiatrete/OpenDAN-Personal-AI-OS/doc/QuickStart.md

 ## (Optional) Install the local LLM kernel
-For the first time quickly experience OpenDan, we strongly recommend you to use GPT4.
-Although he is very slow and expensive, he is also the most powerful and stable LLM core at present.OpenDan In the architecture design, different agents are allowed to choose different LLM kernels (but at least one available LLM kernel in the system should be available in the system).
+For the first time quickly experience OpenDAN, we strongly recommend you to use GPT4.
+Although he is very slow and expensive, he is also the most powerful and stable LLM core at present.OpenDAN In the architecture design, different agents are allowed to choose different LLM kernels (but at least one available LLM kernel in the system should be available in the system).
 If you cannot use GPT4 for various reasons, you can use the Local LLM.
 At present, we only adapt to LOCAL LLM based on LLaMa.CPP, and use the following method to install

 （Coming Soon）